-Even if you use a DE or straight razor, nothing quite matches the luxury of a proper barbershop style shave quite like a hot towel treatment beforehand; it creates a sense of relaxation and calm that you can’t always get from a shower.
+Regardless of if you use a double-edge safety or a straight razor, nothing quite matches the luxury of a proper barbershop style shave quite like a hot towel treatment beforehand; it creates a sense of relaxation and calm that you can’t always get from a shower.

 In this guide we’ll show you numerous ways you can easily recreate a proper hot towel shave at home as well as some tips and tricks to elevate it into something truly special.